Social Listening for Lead Generation: A Tactical Guide for B2B Teams

 Not every signal should go to the same person:

-• High-intent buying signals route to SDRs for immediate outbound
+- High-intent buying signals route to SDRs for immediate outbound

-• Competitor dissatisfaction signals route to competitive intelligence and SDR teams
+- Competitor dissatisfaction signals route to competitive intelligence and SDR teams

-• Brand mentions route to marketing for engagement and amplification
+- Brand mentions route to marketing for engagement and amplification

-• Support-related mentions route to customer success
+- Support-related mentions route to customer success

-• Thought leadership opportunities route to content and executive teams
+- Thought leadership opportunities route to content and executive teams

 Step 4: Set SLAs for response times.

-• Tier 1 signals: respond within 4 hours
+- Tier 1 signals: respond within 4 hours

-• Tier 2 signals: respond within 48 hours
+- Tier 2 signals: respond within 48 hours

-• Tier 3 signals: batch weekly and add to nurture
+- Tier 3 signals: batch weekly and add to nurture

 Turning Signals Into Outbound Sequences

 Here’s where social listening becomes a revenue engine.
-The signal is just the starting point — the outbound sequence is what converts it into pipeline.
+The signal is just the starting point.
+The outbound sequence is what converts it into pipeline.

-The Signal-to-Sequence Framework
+The Signal-to-Sequence Workflow

 Step 1: Enrich the signal.